 It’s difficult or impossible to know where your fruits and vegetables are coming from as they sit on the grocery store shelves.
 They may look clean, but they might be contaminated with germs – just waiting to get you sick.
 How many people handled those vegetables?!

-After reading the article, “Health Warning: Be Aware Where Your Vegetables Came From…”, you may seriously want to consider washing / cleaning your fruits and vegetables with a vinegar mixture to help minimize the risk of becoming ill from contamination.
+After reading the article, “Health Warning: Be Aware Where Your Vegetables Came From…”, you may seriously want to consider washing and cleaning your fruits and vegetables with a white vinegar mixture to help reduce the risk of germs and contamination.

-Every year, apparently nearly 50 million people become ill from food contamination, including sickness caused by contaminated fruits and vegetables.
-Cleaning fruits and vegetables with vinegar helps kill bacteria to ensure they are safe for consumption.
+Apparently every year, nearly 50 million people become ill from food contamination, including sickness caused by contaminated fruits and vegetables.
+Cleaning fruits and vegetables with vinegar helps kill bacteria to help ensure they are safe for consumption.

 Here is the recommended vinegar and water solution mixture:

 Ratio Of Vinegar And Water To Kill Germs On Vegetables